 These fees are based on the previous national scale of fees produced by the Local Authority Coordinators on Regulatory Services (LACORS).
 As LACORS no longer exists we use the last available set of LACORS fees, but usually increasing them by the rate of inflation each year.

 The second area where we charge a fee is in relation to the approval of feed business establishments.
-These fees are detailed in the “Fees payable for approvals (pdf) document.
 These fees are specified in Schedule 3 of the Feed (Hygiene and Enforcement) (Wales) Regulations 2005 via regulation 14 of those regulations.